The Best Dog Toothbrushes (Review) in 2020

 - Dog Finger Toothbrushes

 The other main variety of dog toothbrush is the finger brushes.
 These simply slide over your fingers and allow you to clean your dog’s teeth with the soft, flexible bristles.
-As well as removing debris, the bristles make it easier to massage their gums as well.
-This variety can be especially effective when you have a puppy who is not used to having their teeth cleaned.
+As well as removing debris, the bristles make it easier to massage your pup's gums, so they're a good choice if your pupper suffers from gum disease.
+This variety can also be effective if you have a puppy who is not used to having their teeth cleaned.
 While these brushes give you more control, they don’t give you the same reach as regular brushes.
 You may also not feel comfortable reaching into your dog’s mouth in this way.

 Some of the product options above include both regular and finger brushes, so rather than having to choose between two, you have both.
 This way, you can clean your dog’s teeth in any way that you think is best.
 Also, this is a good option if you have multiple dogs.